-Three practices to find your feet
+Three practices to hold you steady

 They’re drawn from my self-led course Moments of Connection - 30 short somatic practices designed to be woven into a busy day.
 There’s no right order, no wrong moment.
 Come back to whichever one calls to you, as often as you like.